LCTT/TranslateProject/published/20151109 How to Configure Tripwire IDS on Debian.md

     *** End of report ***

-    Open Source Tripwire 2.4 Portions copyright 2000 Tripwire, Inc. Tripwire is a registered
+    Open Source tripwire 2.4 Portions copyright 2000 tripwire, Inc. tripwire is a registered

-    trademark of Tripwire, Inc. This software comes with ABSOLUTELY NO WARRANTY;
+    trademark of tripwire, Inc. This software comes with ABSOLUTELY NO WARRANTY;

     for details use --version.
 This is free software which may be redistributed